-From April 2013, the UK's legal deposit libraries have the legal right to collect electronic publications and to harvest content from the worldwide web.
+As a legal deposit library, the National Library of Scotland has the right to collect electronic publications and to harvest content from the worldwide web.

-Regulations for electronic legal deposit, in force from 6 April, ensure that the UK's digital published output can be captured, preserved and made available for study.
+The Legal Deposit Libraries (Non-Print) Regulations 2013 ensure that the UK's digital published output can be captured, preserved and made available for study.

 They bring electronic publications into line with printed material, which legal deposit libraries have been entitled to collect for more than 300 years.